9dots/9dots.io-pages/OfgXA7V.md

 }
 ```

 3. In Google Chrome, right click one of the images and the select ‘Inspect Element’.
-This will open a window in your browser that shows all of the HTML and CSS used on the element.
+This opens a window in your browser that shows all of the HTML and CSS used on the element.
 The section on the right is where the CSS is shown.
 Scroll to the bottom of that section and there is an interactive version of the box model.
-Hovering over each section will show where it is on the element.
+Hovering over each section shows where it is on the element.

 4. Students now open their computers to the same Batman Bowling example site.
 With the teacher, students attempt to change the height, width, and margin of the images on their website.